Table of Contents

 The ‘All-On-4’ Concept: An Overview

-Started in the ‘70s, the concept focused only on the effective restoration of a full arch of teeth with no certain number of fixtures.
-However, it started evolving due to typical anatomical limitations prevalent in the back of the upper and lower jaws of patients.
-The angulation of the back implants helped clinicians avoid the bone-deficient areas successfully while leaving enough room for two more implants in the front.
-Eventually, a full set of teeth got supported by four fixtures.
+Starting in the ’70s, the concept focused only on the effective restoration of an entire arch of teeth with no specific number of fixtures.
+However, it started evolving due to typical anatomical limitations in the back of the patient’s upper and lower jaws.
+The angulation of the back implants helped clinicians avoid the bone-deficient areas while leaving enough room for two more implants in the front.
+Eventually, a complete set of teeth was supported by four fixtures.
 This is how today’s ‘All-on-4’ was born.
-As the term itself suggests, it is a surgical and prosthodontic procedure in which ‘all’ teeth are supported ‘on four’ dental implants.
-This offers total and permanent rehabilitation to the edentulous or dentate maxilla and/or mandible patients along with those whose teeth are decayed, compromised (due to gum disease), or broken down badly.
+As the term suggests, it is a surgical and prosthodontic procedure in which ‘all’ teeth are supported ‘on four’ dental implants.
+This offers total and permanent rehabilitation to the edentulous or dentate maxilla and mandible patients and those whose teeth are decayed, compromised (due to gum disease), or broken down badly.
 (1)

 All-On-4 Dental Implants

-The evolution of the basic ‘All-on-4’ concept made it a highly potent alternative to traditional implants and it was first identified (a registered trademark) by the well-known implant manufacturer ‘Nobel Biocare’.
-The traditional technique revolves around the insertion of a small titanium screw into the jawbone for replacement of the root-part of a missing tooth followed by the attachment of a ‘crown’ (fake tooth) to it.
-However, this is an individualistic approach in which one implant is necessary for every single missing tooth.
-But the use of advanced technology and materials in All-on-4 helps in restoring the full smile in an easy and effective way just by placing 4 implants strategically.
-They not only work as a strong, long-lasting foundation for your replaced teeth but also give you a youthful facial structure with an absolutely realistic appearance.
+The evolution of the basic ‘All-on-4’ concept made it a highly potent alternative to traditional implants, and it was first identified (a registered trademark) by the well-known implant manufacturer ‘Nobel Biocare.’
+The conventional technique revolves around the insertion of a small titanium screw into the jawbone for the replacement of the root part of a missing tooth, followed by the attachment of a ‘crown’ (fake tooth) to it.
+However, this is an individualistic approach in which one implant is necessary for every missing tooth.
+Advanced technology and materials in All-on-4 help restore the full smile quickly and effectively by placing four implants strategically.
+They work as a robust and long-lasting foundation for your replaced teeth and give you a youthful facial structure with a realistic appearance.

 How Do All-On-4 Dental Implants Work?

-Here is how All-on-4 dental implants can replace your missing teeth with ‘a set of new teeth’ that not only looks natural but also functions normally (2)
+Here is how All-on-4 dental implants can replace your missing teeth with a set of new teeth’ that not only looks natural but also usually functions (2)

-The implants positioned in the front part of the jaw having the higher bone density for providing support to a fixed dental prosthesis with at least 12 teeth.
-As few as 4 titanium implants are needed for each jaw.
-Based on the requirements of the patients, they can be used for replacing either the top set of teeth or the bottom set of teeth or even both sets of teeth.
+The implants in the front of the jaw have a higher bone density for supporting a fixed dental prosthesis with at least 12 teeth.
+As few as four titanium implants are needed for each jaw.
+Based on the requirements of the patients, they can be used to replace either the top set of teeth, the bottom set of teeth, or even both sets of teeth.

 Ideal Candidates

-The All-on-4 treatment is perfect for anybody who has lost the majority of his/her natural teeth.
-It is also suitable for people suffering from medical conditions like diabetes, osteoporosis, etc. and hence, cannot undergo bone grafting due to low bone volume.
+The All-on-4 treatment is perfect for anybody who has lost most of their natural teeth.
+It is also suitable for people with diabetes, osteoporosis, etc., who cannot undergo bone grafting due to low bone volume.

 The Procedure